Wild Rice Stuffed Squash

 - 2 tablespoons minced fresh parsley

-- In a large saucepan, combine the rice with contents of seasoning mix, broth, sage and thyme.
+- In a large saucepan, combine rice with contents of seasoning mix, broth, sage and thyme.
 Bring to a boil.
-Reduce heat; cover and simmer for 23-25 minutes or until rice is tender and liquid is almost absorbed.
-Meanwhile, in a large skillet, saute celery and onion in oil until tender.
+Reduce heat; simmer, covered, until rice is tender and liquid is almost absorbed, 23-25 minutes.
+Meanwhile, in a large skillet, saute celery and onion in remaining oil until tender.
 Stir in cranberries, pecans and parsley.
-Remove from the heat.
+Remove from heat.
 Stir in rice mixture.

 iI've made these recipe many times over the last few years.
 Everyone I have made it for loves it.

 Dec 17, 2010